 What Leads to Criminal Behavior?

-According to criminology professor Larry Siegal from the University of Massachusetts, "If you chose ten kids at random, it would not be difficult to pick the ones who are at risk of becoming criminals.
-It is not magic.
-There are certain symptoms like short attention span, lack of impulse control, and poor home life that are likely predictors of criminal behavior."
+There are certain symptoms like short attention span, lack of impulse control, and poor home life that are likely predictors of criminal behavior.
 What other factors may lead a person to break the law?

 Mental Health America